jimthoburn/artsamo/_events/beach-dances-2019.markdown

 : Rehearsal of _Zurciendo Souls_ by Paola Escobar

 9:30-11:30 a.m.
-: Rehearsal of _CONFLUENCE_ by Heyward Bracey and Nguyễn Nguyên
+: Rehearsal of _CONFLUENCE_ by Heyward Bracey and Nguyen Nguyen

 11:30am-1:30 p.m.
 : Rehearsal of _sAND sKY wIND_ by Maya Gingery